AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/servicenow-modules.md

   </tr>
   <tr>
    <td role="rowheader">Record Type</td>
-   <td>Select the type of ServiceNow record that you want the module to create.
+   <td>Select the type of [!DNL ServiceNow] record that you want the module to create.
 You can then fill in the available fields for this record type.</td>
   </tr>
  </tbody>
 </table>

 ### Update a record {#update-a-record}

-This action module creates a new ServiceNow record.
+This action module creates a new [!DNL ServiceNow] record.

 When you are configuring this module, the following fields display.